lbertrand417/IGD301-blog/content/blog/lab3.md

 {{< youtube UZqK1qzkWUI >}}

 The metrics to evaluate would be accuracy as the direction should be coherent with the motion of the user, the spatial awareness because we use a smooth locomotion technique, information gathering and presence.
-Presence is a really important metric as it is the reason which researchers develop smooth locomotion technique even if it induces motion sickness.
+Presence is a really important metric as it is the reason why researchers develop smooth locomotion technique even if it induces motion sickness.
 Thus, we also need to evaluate motion sickness as the user doesn't move as much in the real world as in the virtual world.